Providing confidential support if you suspect your pregnant and giving expert advice for a healthy pregnancy.

 Your body will change during your pregnancy as you take care of your growing baby.
 You will need to pay close attention to your diet and lifestyle if you want to keep both you and your baby healthy.
 This includes:

-Taking a folic acid supplement: All women should take a folic acid supplement of 400micrograms per day to reduce the risk of your baby developing a neural tube defect such as spina bifida.
+Taking a folic acid supplement: All women should take a folic acid supplement of 400 micrograms per day to reduce the risk of their baby developing a neural tube defect such as spina bifida.

 Get regular exercise: You should stay active throughout your pregnancy to keep you fit and improve your chances of having a complication-free pregnancy and delivery.